mercari/DataflowTemplate/docs/config/module/transform/tokenize.md

 ## Output field schema

-Tokenize results are stored in the following schema for each field specified in parameter `fields`.
+The results of tokenization are stored as an array with the following schema as values, for each field specified by the parameter `fields`.

 | field | type | target | description |
 | --- | --- | --- | --- |